GoogleCloudPlatform/deploymentmanager-samples/examples/v2/pbs/README.md

 a public IP address.
 You can then log into the bastion host and create local ssh keys with the ssh-keygen command (e.g. ssh-keygen -t rsa -b 4096 -C "username\@example.com").
 By default, the generated public key is in the file
 \~/.ssh/id_rsa.pub .
-The content of the public key can be added to the “SSH Keys” section of the compute engine metadata for the project (e.g. pbs-project) (note to remove all newline characters if cutting and pasting the public key).
+The content of the public key can be added to the "SSH Keys" section of the compute engine metadata for the project (e.g. pbs-project) (note to remove all newline characters if cutting and pasting the public key).
 You can then ssh from the bastion to the controller.